Last Updated: 11/26/2018 | November 26th, 2018

-Originally built centuries ago by the Romans as a spa / bath retreat, Bath in England is still one of the most beautiful, historic, and visited cities in England.
+Originally built centuries ago by the Romans as a spa/bath retreat, Bath is still one of the most beautiful, historic, and visited cities in England.

 After the Roman Empire crumbled, so too did the baths of Bath.
 Over the centuries, the Roman structure collapsed and the city was built over them.
 Medieval leaders eventually constructed their own baths, and pilgrims came to the hot springs in order to be healed of various ailments.
 Time and construction hid the original Roman structure, a new spa was constructed nearby, and life in Bath went on.